-The tomb itself sits atop a massive set of stairs above the ceremonial courtyard and houses a massive stone coffin, though, like the ottoman sultans that went before, he is buried in the earth below and the 40-tonne solid block is more ritualistic.
+The tomb itself sits atop a massive set of stairs above the ceremonial courtyard and houses a massive stone coffin, though, like the Ottoman sultans who went before him, Mustafa Kemal is buried in the earth below and the 40-tonne solid block is more ritualistic.
 Make sure to look up at the impressive ceilings.

 For more on the life and legacy of Ataturk make sure to check out our

 This neighborhood is built on a hill directly opposite to the Ankara Castle hill (south-west from the castle).
 The neighborhood is centred upon a mid-15th century mosque named after Hacı Bayram, the founder of a major sect of Islamic mystics.
 The mosque itself is large though unimpressive and owes most of its fame to the importance of its founder whose tomb can be seen behind the mosque.

 Next to the mosque is the impressive Temple of Augustus, built around 20 AD in honour of the Roman Emperor.
 Especially interesting is the Greek and Latin inscriptions detailing the accomplishments of the emperor; you can see a translation of the inscription on a sign near the temple.

 The temple was later converted into a church during the Byzantine period, and a mosque and madrasah, during the Seljuk and Ottoman periods.

 The neighbourhood centering around the mosque and temple is in the midst of a major face-lift though it is nearly finished.
 The old buildings have been torn down to make way for new ones built in traditional styles, streets have been widened, and fountains added.
 In many ways this neighbourhood is like Hamamönü only rather than being trendy it is something of a religious centre.
 While very open to tourists most of the locals here are more conservative and many of the shops sell items for Haj, the Islamic pilgrimage.